marteresagh/Project-2016/462095/README.md

 The building consists of nine individual blocks that I have recreated separately.
 ##Minister's lounge

-These are residences for the members of the Parliament.
+This is the building that houses residences for the members of the Parliament.

-To model this structure I first created the skeleton of plan.
+To model this structure I created the skeleton of plan.

 <img src="lounge_pianta.jpg" width=450/>
 <img src="alloggi top.jpg" width=450/> <img src="alloggi front.jpg" width=400/>
 ##Office